 - Have the consent of their parent or guardian

 - Have a B or better academic average or permission from the high school guidance counselor

 - Be a resident of the state of Maine

 - Meet academic course prerequisites, if any

-- Be attending a state-eligible secondary school or state-approved homeschool
+- Be attending a state-eligible secondary school (not paying tuition) or state-approved homeschool

 Aspirations allows high school students to begin college and establish a University transcript, prove that they are capable of college-level work, and save hundreds of dollars in tuition expense.
 To find out about applying for an Aspirations class talk with your school counselor.
 To register for an Aspirations course you will need to create an account or sign in to an existing account through the registration portal ExplorEC.